zxzxwu/bt-navi-tests/README.md

     * Make sure that the installed binary is in the host's `PATH`, so it can be run directly with `adb` in the command line.

+  * FFmpeg

+    Some of cases need FFmpeg.
+Please download them from <https://ffmpeg.org/download.html> and add the binary to your PATH.

 ## Test steps

 Follow these steps to prepare and execute tests and review test results.